Domjon24/Dynamic-Modal-Plugin/README.md

 I used javascript to grab the users system time and it outputs a pre-designed modal based on what their local time is.

 <h1>How to Start</h1>
+<p>To begin, download this repo as a .zip, and do NOT extract.
+Then go to your wordpress admin dashboard, click add plugin, upload, and drag the .zip file to the uploader.</p>
-This plugin can go on any wordpress webpage, and only triggers once.
+<p>This plugin can go on any wordpress webpage, and only triggers once.
 It uses a shortcode.
 To add, click on "Add Block" (+) button in the editor, search for 'shortcode' and click to add.
 In the shortcode block, type in [modal] (Be sure to include brackets).
-This will not add anything to the page, it will just trigger the modal popup.
+This will not add anything to the page, it will just trigger the modal popup.</p>

 <h4>Morning Modal</h4>